Powerful car bomb blast outside JuD chief Hafiz Saeed's house kills 3 in Lahore | Law-Order

 - Pakistan

-A powerful car bomb exploded outside the house of the 2008 Mumbai terror attack mastermind and banned Jamat-ud-Dawa (JuD) chief Hafiz Saeed here on Wednesday, killing at least three people and injuring 21 others.
+A powerful car bomb exploded outside the house of the 2008 Mumbai terror attack mastermind and chief of the banned Jamat-ud-Dawa (JuD) Hafiz Saeed here in the provincial capital of Punjab on Wednesday, killing at least three people and injuring 21 others.

-The blast took place at a police picket outside Saeed's residence at the BOR Society in Jauhar Town, resulting in serious injuries to some police officers guarding his house.
-The windows and walls of Saeed's house were damaged from the impact of the blast, Pakistani media reported.
+The blast took place at a police picket outside Saeed's residence at the BOR Society in Johar Town around 11am, resulting in serious injuries to some police officers guarding his house.
+The windows and walls of Saeed's house were damaged from the impact of the blast, Dawn News reported.

-Inspector General of Police (Punjab) Inam Ghani said there could have been a ''major loss'' had there been no police picket outside the house of the high-profile personality, referring to Saeed.
+Inspector General of Police (Punjab) Inam Ghani said there could have been a ''major loss'' had there been no police picket outside the house of a ''high value target'', referring to Saeed.

+''There is a police picket near the house of a high value target, which is why the vehicle could not have gone near the house,'' Ghani was quoted as saying by Geo News.

 The 71-year-old radical cleric has been serving a jail sentence at the high-security Kot Lakhpat Jail in Lahore for his conviction in terror financing cases.